Thinking of starting an agritourism business? Here’s what you need to know first

 4. Think experience first, not just products

-Selling jams or honey is great, but today’s travellers want to connect, learn, and experience.
+Today’s travellers want to connect, learn, and experience.

-• A beekeeper-led honey tasting
+• A beekeeper-led learning about bees and tasting different honeys

 5. Start small, test often